QasimQureshi/laddu-netlify/site/content/_index.md

   - color: 'rgb(255, 68, 0)'
     description: >-
       Finding the right partner is a numbers game.
-You’ll encounter many frogs before you meet your prince.
+You’ll encounter many frogs before you meet your perfect fit.
 Laddu events facilitate you to meet a large number of suitors in a short period of time.
     hasImage: false
     imageURL: /img/blog-chemex.jpg
     title: Connect with multiple Rishtas in a single event